"One of the Best Jewish Film Festival's in the US"

 - The Miami Herald

 The Festival receives significant industry recognition; each year several films premiering at the Festival are acquired for US distribution.
-Recent distributors who have acquired films directly from the Festival include Kino Lorber (The Last Resort), Samuel Goldwyn Films (Sobibor), Strand Releasing (The Other Story), Menemsha Films (1945, In Search of Israeli Cuisine, Leona), Passion River Films (The Barn), and Go2Films (Sefarad).
+Recent distributors who have acquired films directly from the Festival include Kino Lorber, Greenwich Entertainment, Samuel Goldwyn Films, Netflix, Menemsha Films, Film Movement, Briarcliff Entertainment, Breaking Glass Pictures, and Go2Films, among many others.

-A juried prize selected by 21-35-year-olds presenting $5,000 USD to a film of any genre that best exemplifies the richness and resonance of cinema's future.
+A juried prize selected by 21-35-year-olds to a film of any genre that is a directorial debut.

 AUDIENCE AWARD FOR NARRATIVE